-So, here we go, let’s jaunt on down into the sommeliers’ cellar of fine golf plays for the week…
+So, here we go, let’s strut on down into the sommeliers’ cellar of fine golf plays for the week…

-Pop the Cork on him and Let it Breathe - New Segment!
-This is the guy we didn’t mention on the pod but after further review, popped later in the week and is a sneaky good, possibly low owned play.
+Pop the Cork on him and Let it Breathe – This is the guy we didn’t mention on the pod but after further review, popped later in the week and is a sneaky good, possibly low owned play.
+Berger traditionally putts well on Bermuda and is also popping over his last 24 rounds in Ball Striking, Driving Accuracy, Scrambling, and Greens in Regulation.

 The $10 Wine Special – Priced like a Sutter Home, plays like a Caymus!